shudd3r/skeletons/README.md

   updated, but not verified on remote environments.
 - `.sk_file` - deactivates files processed by remote workflows.
-  For example `.gitignore` file cannot be safely deployed as a part of skeleton, because it would exclude its local files.
+  For example `.gitignore` file cannot be safely deployed as a part of skeleton, because it might exclude some of its files.
 - `.sk_dir` - similar to `.sk_file` in context of directories.
   For example `.git` directory cannot be deployed.
 Such directory is expected to contain `.sk_local` or `.sk_init` files.